Conference | 16-17 May 2018 View full programme here

 Post-Conference Workshop | Friday, 18 May 2018

-This remote training workshop, held in the remote Indigenous community of Wurrumiyanga (Bathurst Island), is designed to give delegates the opportunity to personally experience traditional Indigenous culture and isolated communities in remote Australia.
-The workshop commences with a two-hour ferry trip to Wurrumiyanga, followed by an hour to fully immerse oneself in the culture, art and people.
-After a traditional welcome to country, the workshop program will commence, focusing on cross-cultural awareness, leadership and community capacity building.
+This remote training workshop, held in the remote Indigenous community of Wurrumiyanga on Bathurst Island, is designed to give delegates the opportunity to personally experience traditional Indigenous culture and isolated communities in remote Australia.
+The workshop commences with a two-hour ferry trip to Nguiu across the Beagle Gulf, followed by an hour to fully immerse oneself in the culture, art and people of Nguiu.
+After a traditional welcome to country, the workshop program will begin.